 The idea behind the technique is to help your skin drink in the product, so you can adjust as you see fit.
 Some do the seven-skin method weekly and do a three or five-skin method every other day.
 For me personally, I end up doing the seven-skin method around every other day in the evenings, and at least three skin layers every other day.
 I mostly play it by ear, though, and adjust it based on how my skin is feeling.

 I have tried doing up to 15 layers on a particularly dry day with a gentle, very watery toner, and my skin loved it.
-However, more isn’t always better, as too much of a good thing can also irritate the skin.
+However, more isn’t always better, as too much of a good thing may also irritate the skin.
 I recommend working up to seven layers.
 I started off with three layers, saw my skin handled that just fine, then went up to five and loved it.
 I stuck with seven soon after, consistently, and now only do even more layers than seven when I get off a drying long-haul flight or had a really late night.
 This seven-skin method is so great because it really encourages you to get to know your skin, and play around with the number of layers your skin soaks in and loves.
-That said, most skin types are going to drink seven layers right up.
+That said, many skin types are going to drink seven layers right up.
 And then thank you by staying radiant and bouncy all day.

 This is important: I highly recommend staying away from toners with synthetic fragrances, alcohol (also listed as ethanol or ethyl alcohol, denatured alcohol, methanol, isopropyl alcohol, SD alcohol, and benzyl alcohol) and any cleansing or exfoliating properties (like a toner, essence and cleansing water-in-one) as those can be irritating if applied too many times.

-For a very luxe seven-skin method, this S-Energy line by Shangpree is actually used in its renowned spas, layered on repeatedly to help hydrate skin, and known to be soothing, energizing and formulated especially for those with sensitive skin.
+For a very luxe seven-skin method, this S-Energy line by Shangpree is actually used in its renowned spas, layered on repeatedly to help hydrate skin, and meant to be soothing, energizing and formulated especially for those with sensitive skin.